yanran-tang/yanran-tang.github.io/_pages/about.md

 Recent News
 =====
+* 07.2021 Two papers are accepted by MM.
 * 07.2021 One paper is accepted by TOIS.
 * 08.2020 Receive the SIGIR Student Travel Grant for SIGIR.
 Thank you SIGIR!
 * 07.2020 3MT competition Runner-up and People Choice Awards at ITEE! [\[Video\]](https://www.youtube.com/watch?v=zVEHeSwpHYo&t=4s)